StanfordLegion/legion/tutorial/realm/region_instances/RegionInstances.md

 region instance.
 Realm offers a set of accessors such as `AffineAccessor`, `MultiAffineAccessor` and `GenericAccessor` that enable users to access individual elements.
-For example, `AffineAccessor` works only for data with affine layouts and local to the node on which is the task is running.
+For example, `AffineAccessor` works only for data with affine layouts and local to the node on which the the task is running.
-`MultiAffineAccessor` extends the previous accessor by handling instances with multiple affine pieces whereas `GenericAccessor` (as the name suggests) handles both local and remote data of any layout.
+`MultiAffineAccessor` extends the previous accessor by handling instances with multiple affine pieces whereas `GenericAccessor` (as the name suggests) handles all layouts for both local and remote data.

-In this example, we use an `AffineAcceossor` inside the `top_level_task` to write/read (liness 38 and 50) our data since it's both local and affine.
+In this example, the region instance is created with the affine layout and stored locally to the `top_level_task`.
+Therefore, it is valid to access data with the `AffineAccessor` which is demonstrated at lines 38 and 50 correspondingly.

+TODO: Discuss reduction instances.

 ```c++
   1 #include <realm.h>